aelzenaar/bucephalus/README.md

 The bucephalus readme is hidden below, but there is [still nothing to see there](https://www.youtube.com/watch?v=Rz3LTvpGKPY).

+## Important notes
+**`./install.sh` does not work.** Run the following command from the root of the project to try to coerce the server into running:

+    FLASK_APP="web/server.py" PYTHONPATH="$PYTHONPATH:lib" flask run

 ## What needs to be done